Six Inspired Tips to Transform Your Low Volume Quilts

 Everyone should try a bit of low volume quilting.
 It’s a fun and easy way to try some new fabrics.
-Below are some low volume quilting tips I tried with great success with.
-The patterns can be as simple or intricate as you want.
+Below are some low volume quilting tips that have been successful for me.
+The fabric patterns can be as simple or intricate as you want.
 Just think of low volume fabrics as your neutral background.
 Mix them all together and start making your blocks.
 You’ll love the distinctive look of these fabrics against your more colorful design prints.

 This quilting adventure all started with about 15 yards of low volume fabric in curated fat quarter bundles.
 The total mix consisted of about 40 different low volume fabrics.
 Since I hadn’t ever used low volume fabrics, I decided to start small and make baby quilts.
 It was also a perfect way to try multiple low volume quilting techniques without using all my new fabric in just a couple quilts.